The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 - Most of the app’s most impressive features are only available in the Pro version

 Price: MacWhisper has several plans.
-A free plan, and then several Pro options, including a weekly subscription for $4.99, a pro and assistant weekly subscription for $12.99, a monthly subscription for $8.99, an assistant monthly subscription for $9.99, a yearly subscription for $29.99, and a lifetime subscription for $69.99.
+A free plan, and then several Pro options, including a weekly subscription for $4.99, a monthly subscription for $8.99, a yearly subscription for $29.99, and a lifetime plan for $79.99 (via the App Store) or $59 via direct purchase.

 12. Wispr Flow